 DictionariesMyBible supports Strong's lexicon, Biblical dictionaries, and other kinds of dictionaries, so that you can thoroughly study the Bible in your own language or have a better understanding of a good Bible translation in a foreign language.

-- A distinct way to access a Strong's lexicon is to double-tap on a Strong's number, when these numbers are shown in a Bible translation supporting this feature.
+- A distinct way to access a Strong's lexicon is to double-tap on a Strong's number, when these numbers are shown in a Bible module supporting this feature.

-- You can activate a double-tap on any word in a Bible translation, so that MyBible will look up
+- You can activate a double-tap on any word in a Bible module, so that MyBible will look up

 a tapped word for you in dictionaries that you have downloaded (and have not marked as inactive).